pantheon-systems/documentation/source/content/guides/sftp/02-sftp-connection-info.md

  ![SFTP Connection Data](../../../images/dashboard/sftp-connection-info.png)

-The connection information may be different from what you've used in the past.
-The information is based on your unique Site ID.
-This is the long string at the end of your Dashboard URL.
+The connection information may differ from what you've used in the past.
+The information is based on your unique Site ID (the long string at the end of your Dashboard URL).

 Example Connection Info: